DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

 **IMPORTANT POINT**

-If the network has been trained to learn the animals' identities, this information can be leveraged both during: (i) animal assembly, where body parts are grouped based on the animal they are predicted to belong to (affinity between pairs of keypoints is no longer considered in that case); and (ii) animal tracking, where identity only can be utilized in place of motion trackers to form tracklets.
+If the network has been trained to learn the animals' identities (i.e., you set `identity=True` in config.yaml before training) this information can be leveraged both during: (i) animal assembly, where body parts are grouped based on the animal they are predicted to belong to (affinity between pairs of keypoints is no longer considered in that case); and (ii) animal tracking, where identity only can be utilized in place of motion trackers to form tracklets.

-It then suffices to pass:
+To use this ID information, simply pass:
 ```python
 deeplabcut.convert_detections2tracklets(..., identity_only=True)
 ```